 Wine-Sense in Andover

 Central Bottle Wine & Provisions in Cambridge

-Favorite Large-Scale Tasting: This year, this award goes to the Boston Wine Expo, a huge consumer wine event.
-Several wines from this event ended up on my Top Ten Wine lists.
-It has its issues, primarily due to the large crowds that attend, but there are ways to maximize your wine exploration and enjoyment, from attending the Seminars to focusing your tasting on certain regions and/or wine styles.
-Early next month, I'll be posting my suggestions and advice for attending the Expo, which should help to improve your experience.
+Favorite Large-Scale Tasting: This year, this award goes to the 2017 Boston Wine Expo, a huge consumer wine event.
+I ended up tasting about 175 wines and spirits, and sixteen of those wines ended up on my Top Wine lists.
+The Expo has its issues, primarily due to the large crowds that attend, but there are ways to maximize your wine exploration and enjoyment, from attending the Seminars to focusing your tasting on certain regions and/or wine styles.
+Unfortunately, it seems that there won't be a Boston Wine Expo in 2018.

 What were some of your favorite wine-related items this year?